I like to write, and I like writing have different grammatical meanings.

 I prefer to write late at night.

-As soon as you add would, the infinitive is always used.
+As soon as you add would, the infinitive is always used for all preference verbs.

 I would hate to get arrested.

-Therefore the answer to the title of this article is definitely, I like writing!
+Therefore, the answer to the title of this article is not, I like to write.
+It is I like writing!

 In other parts of speech and grammatical forms, there are decisions to make regarding the precise meaning of a clause or sentence.